Mankatha: Music

 The film score and soundtrack of Mankatha were composed by Yuvan Shankar Raja, becoming his fourth collaboration with Venkat Prabhu and Ajith as well.
 The soundtrack, consists of eight tracks, including one Theme music track and one club mix, with lyrics penned by Vaali, and Gangai Amaran and renowned poet Subramanya Bharathi's grandson, Niranjan Bharathi.
 As earlier done in Saroja and Goa, a promotional track too was planned, which however did not materialise in last minute.
 Prior to the official soundtrack launch, a single track, "Vilaiyaadu Mankatha", was released in mid-May 2011.
 The music rights were secured by Sony Music who had reportedly offered ₹ 10 million.
 The soundtrack album, following several postponements, was released on 10 August 2011 at Radio Mirchi's Chennai station, while two days later the team arranged a press meet, showcasing two songs and the trailer of the film.
 The album was reported to have achieved record breaking sales.
-The songs received mixed response, with their placements in the film being criticised, while the film's score was widely appreciated.